-Grades 10-12 Elective Semester 0.625 Credit -Pre-req: Principles of Food or Global Foods -Fee: \$20.00 -Will be offered 2023-2024
+Grades 10-12 Elective Semester 0.625 Credit -Pre-req: Principles of Food or Global Foods -Fee: \$20.00 -Will be offered 2025-2026

 Students will learn culinary skills, such as food safety techniques, correct measurement and recognition, adjustment of recipes, selection and proper use of tools and equipment, and the plating of more challenging recipes.
-Students will select the recipes used and will cook 6-8 times during the semester.
-This course can potentially lead to an industry credential of Safe Serve.
+Students will be challenged in groups to create a concept of a food truck and try several recipes they would serve.
+Students will select some of the recipes used and will cook 8-10 times during the semester.
+We will work with baking and decorating baked goods.
 There is a mandatory out of class project related to class materials.
 (POTENTIAL ALLERGIES ALERT)